 From his standpoint, that means reducing LWOTs, not turning over procedures to specialists unless absolutely necessary, and not omitting essential pieces of information out of the chart, which could result in down-coding and fewer RVUs.

-Regarding his last point, appropriate procedure documentation can be a game-changer in both determining the number of RVUs and the compensation the physician receives.
+Regarding his last point, appropriate procedure documentation can be a game-changer in determining the number of RVUs and the physician's compensation.
 When it comes to RVU-related compensation, proper documentation is a physician’s best friend.

 Therefore, it pays doctors (literally) to know what is required at every billing level to prevent up- or down-coding and then bill at the highest level ethically and legally supported.

 While properly documenting procedures requires that doctors stay up to date on the latest CPT codes — a tall order given the busy schedules most EM and HM physicians keep — the risk of lack of knowledge can lead to unintentional miscoding.

 To cite another example, from an article in ACEPNow, “An emergency physician would expect to be compensated less for seeing a patient with a simple bee sting than for seeing a patient with severe chest pain.
 However, the physician who does not adequately document the chest pain case may find it downcoded.
 A level 5 down-coded to a level 3 represents a loss of 64 percent of the RVUs and is roughly equivalent to providing a level 4 service for free.”